What’s a solar farm?

 [3] Hindawi

-Large scale solar projects do not increase runoff and responsible solar development actually improves soil and water quality and minimizes runoff.
 Stormwater management plans are a required part of the solar development process.
 Professional engineers prepare these plans to ensure that projects do not contribute to erosion or flooding.
-Once operational and over the life of the project, Silicon Ranch’s use of regenerative land management practices, including the establishment of perennial deep-rooted vegetation and elimination of annual tillage, irrigation, and fertilizer, restores soil health, allowing the soil to absorb water, reducing runoff.
-Because the land on a solar farm is not paved,a responsibly developed and managed solar project creates less stormwater runoff than most other types of development.
+Once operational and over the life of the project, Silicon Ranch’s use of regenerative land management practices, including the establishment of perennial deep-rooted vegetation and elimination of annual tillage, irrigation, and fertilizer, restores soil health, allowing the soil to absorb more water, reducing runoff.
+Because the land on a solar farm is not paved, a responsibly developed and managed solar project creates less stormwater runoff than most other types of development.

 We recognize that our responsibility as a good neighbor doesn’t stop at our fence line.
 Rather than viewing the land housing our solar projects as a liability, we recognize that land and vegetation are valuable natural resources and biological assets.
 When land and vegetation are managed properly, and in alignment with natural systems, we can revitalize soils, restore grassland ecosystems, increase biodiversity, sequester carbon, improve water quality, and build better solar facilities.
 Ultimately, through our Regenerative Energy approach, our goal is to leave the land better than we found it.